FallAngel1337/P2P-File-Sharing/README.md

 $ cd P2P-File-Sharing
 ```

-After that you can configure the client and server through the config files located at `conf` folder.
+After that you can configure the client and server through the config files located at `conf` folder or just using the program options.
 Then continue with
 ```
 $ make
 ```